Palwasha Bashir

 Palwasha Bashir (born 20 October 1987) is a badminton player, born in Karachi, Pakistan.
-Bashir was crowned as the National Champion in 2009, winning the women's singles and doubles titles.
-Palwasha has been representing Pakistan for several years in different International competitions.
-Initially rising as a star on a national level by winning back-to-back national titles.
+Bashir was crowned the national champion in 2009, winning the women's singles and doubles titles.
+Palwasha has been representing Pakistan for several years at different international competitions.
+Initially, she was a rising star on the national level, winning back-to-back national titles.
 She won the bronze medal at the 2010 South Asian Games held in Dhaka.
 This achievement led her to a greater fame and acknowledgement in Pakistan.
-Bashir has represented her country at the 2014 Asian Games, 2014 and 2018 Commonwealth Games.
+Bashir has represented her country at the 2014 Asian Games, as well as the 2014 and 2018 Commonwealth Games.
 She has been coached by Raziuddin Ahmad.